This page describes how to set memory limits.

 Understanding memory usage

-Cloud Run container instances that exceed their allowed memory limit are terminated.
+Cloud Run for Anthos on Google Cloud container instances that exceed their allowed memory limit are terminated.

 The following count towards the available memory of your container instance:

 - Running the application executable (as the executable must be loaded to memory)